 The beginning of the quiz usually involves a quiz template, such as “What kind of jewelry buyer are you?”

 This is a good question to center the test around, because it immediately makes the quiz about the taker.
-If you’re struggling to come up with good topics, Chris recommends talking with someone who has a lot of hands-on time with customers.
+If you’re struggling to come up with good topics, Josh recommends talking with someone who has a lot of hands-on time with customers.